 - Pregnancy with more than one fetus—such as twins or triplets

 - Birth defects or genetic problems in the baby

 A baby with SGA is often diagnosed before birth.
 A physical exam will be done on the mother.
 Measurements will be taken of the mother’s belly, weight, and uterus (womb).
 They are based on the number of weeks of pregnancy.
 If the measurements are low, the baby may be smaller than average.
 SGA may also be diagnosed at birth based on the baby’s weight and height.

 Images may be taken during pregnancy with an ultrasound.

-Babies that have SGA due to lack of nutrition or oxygen may need treatment.
-Options include:
+Babies that have SGA from lack of nutrition or oxygen may need treatment.
+Options are:

 - Watch the baby’s growth

-Babies who are born with SGA may be weak and unable to feed properly or stay warm.
+Babies who are born with SGA may be weak.
+They may not be able to feed enough or stay warm.
 Treatment may include: